In its most basic form, a business glossary is a set of definitions for commonly used business terms, aggregations, etc

 How many of us have been in scenarios where different reporting lines draw differing conclusions based on their reporting – not because they disagree but because the reports present vastly different pictures of reality, as illustrated in this short (and funny) video

-In practice, this kind of problem is far more likely to be based on a an inconsistent use of terminology than on underlying data.
-If terms used for key metrics – like customer or sales, or for key calculations like churn, new business or total lifetime value then reports drawn using these differing definitions can show wild variances.
+In practice, this problem is far more likely to be based on inconsistent use of terminology than on underlying data.
+If terms are used for key metrics – like customer or sales, or for critical calculations like churn, new business or total lifetime value then reports drawn using these differing definitions can show wild variances.

 Even worse.
 Maybe you only have one report but the person making the decision has a different understanding of what is being represented than that that is actually shown.